 Owned by the Miller Family, who were one of the originals to get started developing vineyards in Santa Barbara County.
 In the 1970s they began developing Bien Nacido as a commercial grape source selling fruit primarily to large producers from grapes planted along the valley floor.
 In the 1980s, smaller artisan producers such as Jim Clendenen convinced the Miller’s to sell them fruit in smaller quantities.
 These smaller winemakers benefited from the high quality fruit they sourced from Bien Nacido, and in turn these artisan bottlings, from up-and-coming rockstar winemakers, brought acclaim to the vineyard.
 The Miller family soon after invited Jim Clendenen to set-up his winery on their vineyard.
 And in the early 90s the vineyard started planting “custom blocks,” with long-term acreage contracts for quality hillside vines.
 Today, much of what Au Bon Climat sources is fruit that has been planted “exclusively” for them.

-This wine was made using 60% whole clusters.
+This wine was made using 55% whole clusters.
 The fruit is fermented in small open top fermenters that receive manual punch downs twice daily.
-The fruit is then pressed and transferred to Francois Freres French oak barrels, 80% new, for 18 months.
+The fruit is then pressed and transferred to new Francois Freres French oak barrels for 20 months.
 The wine is lightly fined with egg whites as needed and bottled unfiltered.